-We will stop in the center and see the cheapest outdoor market in Bender, complete with a full old world meat and spices market.
+We will stop in the centre and see the cheapest outdoor market in Bender, complete with a full old world meat and spices market.
 It’s a perfect opportunity to buy anything you want at old world prices!
 We continue to the oldest church in Bender, where there are massive weddings every weekend.
 Right near the church, we view the City hall, still riddled with bullet holes from the Civil War!
 It was suppression fire against Transnistrian rebel snipers!

-We continue to the old Soviet Theater and Lenin Park!
-We can enter a fully refurbished Theater, now used for modern movies.
+We continue to the old Soviet Theatre and Lenin Park!
+We can enter a fully refurbished Theatre, now used for modern movies.

 We will then tour the “Ghost Train Station”, after the civil war almost no trains go there.
 However, they maintain it immaculately.

 Also, we view a real WW2 Soviet Train and war memorial and walk on a high walkway overlooking the entire station!